department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 | <ul><li>The Veteran had a pay grade of **E-8 or E-9**, **and**</li><li>The Veteran had a VA service-connected disability rating of totally disabling for at least the 8 full years leading up to their death, **and**</li><li>You were married to the Veteran for those same 8 years</li></ul> | Increase payment to $1,599.33 |
 | You have 1 or more dependent children who are under age 18 | Add $326.77 per child |

-<h4>Examples of how to use these tables to figure out your monthly payment</h4>
+<h4>Examples of how to use these tables to calculate your monthly payment</h4>

 If you were the surviving spouse of a Veteran whose pay grade was **E-3**, **and** you qualified for the 8-year provision, **and** you had 2 dependent children under age 18, you would calculate your monthly payment as in the example below.